HBica05/MindMastery/README.md

 3. Error Handling and User Support
 * Help and Instructions: Add a help section with instructions on how to play the game.
 * Support: Implement a system for users to report bugs or get support if they encounter issues.

+4. Adding a proper Domain name for the app.

 ## 🙏 Credits
 * I am deeply grateful to my mentor, Spencer Barriball, for their exceptional guidance and support throughout this project.
 Their insights and assistance were crucial to its success.